simul/simul.github.io/unity/Clouds.md

 Editing Clouds Via Scripting: The Cloud Layer
 ---------------

 To Get/Set cloud layer properties, use **trueSKY.GetCloudFloat**, **trueSKY.GetCloudInt**, **trueSKY.SetCloudFloat** and **trueSKY.SetCloudInt**.
-For more information on how to use these functions, see [Scripting](http://docs.simul.co/unity/Scripting.html).
+For more on how to use these functions, along with information about other helpful functions (such as cloud queries) see [Scripting](http://docs.simul.co/unity/Scripting.html).
 The tables below show the various cloud layer properties (named as they appear in the sequencer), along with the matching name string to use for scripting. **Note**: Parameters that are Bools in the Sequencer are treated as Ints in scripting, where 0 = false and 1 = true.

 **Floating-point**